 CTIA and its member companies work to protect consumers while fostering a competitive environment for shortcode programs aimed at

-- Providing consumers the best possible user experience.
+- Providing consumers with the best possible user experience.

 - Honor consumer choices and prevent abuse of messaging platforms.

 - Deliver flexible guidelines and regulations that communicate compliance values clearly.

 - Facilitate enforcement measures, if necessary, to protect consumers quickly and consistently.

 Here are a few tips by CTIA for anyone with a mobile device.